Cole Dasilva: 2022–2023

 On 8 March 2022, Dasilva signed an undisclosed-length contract with National League South club Oxford City.
 During what remained of the 2021–22 season, Dasilva made 8 appearances and was a part of the Oxfordshire Senior Cup-winning squad, but he did not feature in the Hoops' unsuccessful playoff campaign.
 Dasilva signed a contract with National League South club Hemel Hempstead Town in July 2022, but after making six appearances during the first seven weeks of the 2022–23 season, he was released to join Southern League Premier Division Central club Royston Town in September 2022.
 Dasilva finished a mid-table 2022–23 season with 39 appearances and one goal.

-2023–2025
+2023–2026

 In August 2023, Dasilva dropped a division to transfer to Southern League First Division Central club Biggleswade Town.
 He made 25 appearances and scored two goals, prior to transferring across the division to Bedford Town on 5 March 2024.
 He made 6 appearances during the remainder of the 2023–24 season and was an unused substitute during the team's successful playoff campaign.
 In August 2024, Dasilva transferred to Southern League Premier Division Central club Bishop's Stortford.
 His performances in his 48 appearances during the 2024–25 season were recognised with the club's Supporters' and Players' Player of the Year awards.
-Dasilva was retained for the 2025–26 season.
+Dasilva was retained for the 2025–26 season and made 46 appearances, scoring a career-high 15 goals.

+2026–present

+In July 2026, Dasilva transferred to Isthmian League Premier Division club Cheshunt.